 About an hour west of Wroclaw, near the point where the Polish, Czech, and German borders converge, is Swidnica.
 Unlike Wroclaw, the town was largely undestroyed during the war, and its side streets are lined with gently crumbling architecture.
 A walk through Swidnica’s streets, which splay outwards in all four directions from the central square, provides an insightful glance into daily provincial life in Poland.
 Stop into a piekarnia, or bakery, for a fresh loaf of bread, or a cukarnia, or sweet shop, for a rich piece of cake.

-Swidnica is a good town to get a sense of Lower Silesia’s deep and complex past, which is more identity crisis than history.
+Swidnica is a good town to get a sense of Lower Silesia’s deep and complex past.
 During the 16th century, Swidnica became the prize in a tug-of-war struggle between the Austrian Hapsburg (and Catholic) empire and the Prussian (and Protestant) one.
 Prussia eventually won and, like the rest of Lower Silesia, Swidnica was German for centuries.

 The Church of Peace, a massively impressive 17th-century wooden church and UNESCO Heritage Site, is located in Swidnica’s northern corner.
 Embodying the city’s past better than a history book, the church was built during a few years of between-battle calm and was intended to symbolize Protestant and Catholic co-existence.
 Its seemingly neglected German cemetery distinctly marks the point when Swidnica shifted from Germany to Poland after the war.